0xflux/0xflux.github.io/C2/building_payloads.md

 ## Build process

-To build your implants (exe, dll and svc [svc not yet implemented]) you need to navigate using the menu to `Preparation -> Build all agents`.
+To build your implants (exe, dll and svc) you need to navigate using the menu to `Preparation -> Build all agents`.

 From there, simply enter the name of your implant within the profile, for example - if you used the